Silver Bulletin #1

 #MARKETS

-Google, Facebook and Amazon spiked over 6% each.
-Perhaps investors believe a democratic presidency and a gridlocked house & senate will be kinder to big tech.
-Especially around monopoly & anti-trust lawsuits. (several cases for which are pending)
+Google, Facebook, and Amazon spiked over 6% each.
+Perhaps investors believe a Democratic presidency and a gridlocked House & Senate will be kinder to Big Tech, especially around monopoly and antitrust lawsuits (several cases are pending).

-Despite talks of a tech bubble, I’m still really bullish on tech stocks.
+Despite talk of a tech bubble, I’m still really bullish on tech stocks.
 Earnings were just announced.
-Google’s revenue was up 20% YOY.
-Facebook 22% YOY.
-Amazon’s net sales up 37% YOY.
-Shopify’s GMV is up 75% YOY.
+Google’s revenue was up 20% YoY.
+Facebook’s was up 22% YoY.
+Amazon’s net sales were up 37% YoY.
+Shopify’s GMV was up 75% YoY.

-Tech firm P/E numbers still look outta whack but I do think it’s deceptive.
+Tech firms’ P/E numbers still look outta whack, but I do think it’s deceptive.
 Many of these tech firms are burning huge amounts of cash on expansion.
-If you were to take away 90% of Google’s engineers this year, I’m confident they’ll still hit exactly the same profit numbers in 2021.
+If you were to take away 90% of Google’s engineers this year, I’m confident they’d still hit exactly the same profit numbers in 2021.

-Some of Buffet’s old shareholder letters speak about required annual business CAPEX – how much do I need to reinvest in the business to keep it running at the same level.
+Some of Buffett’s old shareholder letters speak about required annual business CAPEX: how much does a business need to reinvest to keep running at the same level?
 For tech, that number is pretty close to zero.
-The issue though is that tech income statements are incredibly muddled (google’s cloud business still isn’t reported in a separate line on the income statement).
+The issue, though, is that tech income statements are incredibly muddled (Google’s cloud business still isn’t reported on a separate line on the income statement).
 It’s impossible to figure out what their minimum CAPEX is and just how profitable these businesses actually are.

 Tech companies are a different beast from anything we’ve seen before.
-All investors, including me, are having to learn new models for valuing their cashflows.
+All investors, including me, have to learn new models for valuing their cash flows.

 #VEBLEN STOCKS